zooniverse/geordi-client/README.md

 Geordi.logError "409", "Couldn't POST subject", "error", "123-456", "ASG00312"
 ```
 This would log an event of type `error`, with error code `409` an error description `Couldn't POST subject`.
 The related ID would be passed as `"123-456"` and the subject ID set to `"ASG00312"`.
-The first three parameters are compulsory, the relatedID and subjectID parameters are optiona.
+The first three parameters are compulsory, the relatedID and subjectID parameters are optional.
 The provided `subjectGetter` will be used if subjectID is omitted.
 Related ID will be set to NULL if omitted.
 The [`zooniverse-user-string-getter`](https://github.com/zooniverse/zooniverse-user-string-getter) library will be used to obtain the user ID string to pass to Geordi.